Smart Ways My Family Saves Money Despite Rising Living Costs in America

 - Paying the minimum on all debts except the one with the highest interest rate.

-- Allocating as much as possible towards the debt with the highest interest rate until it's paid off.
+- Allocating as much as possible towards the debt with the highest interest rate until it is paid off.

 - Repeating the process with the next debt on the list.